QuadSpinner/Gaea-Docs/source/Guide/00-Getting-Started/0-Installing-Gaea.md

 #### Clean Installation

 If you were using our older EXE installers or have encountered an issue in a new build, we recommend a clean installation.
-Download the full installer from the link above and, during installation, check the option for "Clean Installation".
+Download the full installer from the link above and, during installation, check the option for Clean Installation.

 #### Administrative Install and Mass Deployment